Recap: Leverage S 03 E 11 The Rashomon Job

 —Hardison, Eliot and Sophie in unison

 We open with Hardison, Sophie and Eliot, who are all arguing in the bar.
 Nate and Parker walk in, and he asks them rather pointedly why they're sitting around arguing instead of investigating Moreau.
-Sophie plays them a recording, which tells them about an artefact called the Dagger of Aqu'abi.
+Sophie plays them a recording, which tells them about an artifact called the Dagger of Aqu'abi.
 This dagger was stolen from the Boston Museum of Art and Antiquities five years ago, but has been returned and is now on display again.
 However, Hardison, Sophie and Eliot all claim to be the original thief.
 Sophie suggests that each of them tells their story in turn, and Nate reluctantly agrees.Grifter

-it.
+After her story, she insists that she's the real thief, even though she technically never attained it.
 Eliot steps up, putting two shot glasses over his eyes to imitate glasses.
 Sophie instantly recognises him as the good doctor and is shocked, and Eliot tells his story.Hitter

 Eliot is doing what he normally does- beating crap out of some mooks- when he gets a call from a man named Gutman.
 Gutman is rather annoyed that Eliot never retrieved the sapphire monkey from North Korea, so he offers him a trade: If Eliot will retrieve the dagger, then Gutman will consider the debt repaid and he will stop sending men after Eliot until one of them gets lucky.
 So on the night in question, Eliot manages to steal the real Doctor Abernathy's identity and get into the party.
 He bumps into Sophie, but instead of her normal British accent, she has a Cockney accent.